 “While the curriculum is the same, they are taking it to another level,” said Dr. Lausell Bryant of Yazdani and Vickers.
 Yazdani is a therapist at the National Institute for the Psychotherapies who studied adaptive leadership at the Harvard Kennedy School.
 Vickers, who was an Adaptive Leadership Fellow in our third cohort and gave the MSW student address at the School’s 2019 convocation, now works at the Manhattan VA Hospital.

 At their first seminar, fellows focused on thinking about the differences between authority and leadership and anchoring themselves in their purpose.
 Said Dr. Lausell Bryant “We want them to understand their potential to catalyze change and identify ‘what is the change they want to make in the world?’”

-Through the four, day-long seminars on the adaptive leadership framework and individual coaching as they address adaptive challenges in their field placements and beyond, the fellows will learn a critical lens and a set of strategies and tools to bring about necessary social and organizational change.
+Through the four, day-long seminars on the adaptive leadership framework and individual coaching as they address adaptive challenges in their field placements and beyond, the fellows will develop a critical lens and learn a set of strategies and tools to bring about necessary social and organizational change.